advanced-security/monorepo-filtering-workaround/README.md

 # Monorepo workflow for Code Scanning

+> ℹ️ This is an _unofficial_ project created by Field Security Services, and is not officially supported by GitHub.

 This sample Actions workflow shows you how to enable filtering results from different Code Scanning runs in the GitHub UI using a workaround.

 This is useful when dealing with monorepos that have code for several different projects in the same repository.
 You can use this workflow modification to mark each project with a unique scanning tool name, and then filter the results in the GitHub Security tab by that tool to only show results for a specific project.